abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 > Thus totality is nothing else but plurality contemplated as unity; limitation is merely reality conjoined with negation; community is the causality of a substance, reciprocally determining, and determined by other substances; and finally, necessity is nothing but existence, which is given through the possibility itself.
 Let it not be supposed, however, that the third category is merely a deduced, and not a primitive conception of the pure understanding.
 For the conjunction of the first and second, in order to produce the third conception, requires a particular function of the understanding, which is by no means identical with those which are exercised in the first and second.
 Thus, the conception of a number (which belongs to the category of totality) is not always possible, where the conceptions of multitude and unity exist (for example, in the representation of the infinite).
 Or, if I conjoin the conception of a cause with that of a substance, it does not follow that the conception of influence, that is, how one substance can be the cause of something in another substance, will be understood from that.
 Thus it is evident that a particular act of the understanding is here necessary; and so in the other instances.

 But what is this *particular acts of the understanding* for which Kant talks about and which enables the creation of each third category from the other two.
-For me it has to do with a peculiar process which converts emirical knowledge to universal knowledge, using the concept of the (understandable) universe (the world).
+For me it has to do with a peculiar process which converts empirical knowledge to universal knowledge, using the concept of the (understandable) universe (the world).
 This process is based on faith, not knowledge, or more precisely, it is based on *faith of knowledge*.

 If empirical knowledge is about creating models, universal knowledge is about accepting the models that we have created as *universally true*.
 This this is precisely what the third pure concepts of understanding enable us to do.

 Universal knowledge and the concept of the universe
 ===

-Here I will try to prove Kant wrong by putting forward the following theis: *the third member of each triad of categories is not a pure concept of understanding*.
+Here I will try to prove Kant wrong by putting forward the following thesis: *the third member of each triad of categories is not a pure concept of understanding*.
 It rather represents a way to bridge the other two concepts of understanding to reason.
 That is, the third member allows us to form a mental image of the *understandable universe*, or of *substance * as philosophers call it and to apply the first two concepts to it.

-To ellucidate my point, consider the problem of induction which I talk about in my [text about Gettier](/gettier) and almost everywhere else, which was also the problem which inspired Kant to write the critique in the first place.
+To elucidate my point, consider the problem of induction which I talk about in my [text about Gettier](/gettier) and almost everywhere else, which was also the problem which inspired Kant to write the critique in the first place.
 You can formulate this problem in the following way: We all know that our knowledge becomes obsolete all the time and that what is valid in one place isn't valid for another.
 So how can we justify the generalizations that we make about how things are?
 The simple answer is that that we cannot justify them - that has been known for millenia.
 The answer is so simple that I am inclined to ask another question: How and why are we even able to make such claims?
 From where do we have the logical apparatus for them (which other animals don't seem to have) and what does this logical apparatus looks like?

 The answer lies in the metaconcept of *the understandable universe*, or of substance (I will use the term "universe" as nobody is sure what substance means).
 The universe is a concept that, although it sounds obvious, is a bit weird if you think about it.
 Like, why do we even have such a clear idea of something that we cannot ever possibly observe in full?
 This is why I use the term *metaconcept* - a concept that is there for the purpose of formulating a class of different concepts.